-Your unit is equipped with a Ground Fault Interrupter that will stop the current in the event of a short.
-If you find that 110v AC power is missing at any receptacle of the motor home, first check to see if the GFI button has been tripped.
-Then check the breaker panel.
+Your unit is equipped with a Ground Fault Interrupter that will stop the current almost instantaneously in the event of a short.
+If you find that 110V AC power is missing at any receptacle of the motor home, first check to see if the GFI button on the receptacle has been tripped, then check the breaker panel.
 If the GFI button has been tripped, or trips repeatedly after being reset, you may have a short in your circuit.
-Please have a professional test and repair as needed.
+Have a professional test and repair as needed.

-The GFI receptacles are located near the kitchen sink, the bath sink and/or the exterior receptacle location.
+The GFI receptacles are typically located near the kitchen sink, the bath sink and/or the exterior receptacle location.
+Because several outlets sometimes share the same wiring, a tripped GFI outlet may disable other outlets elsewhere on the same circuit.